How I Became an Artist

 museums; or be praised and sell well now, but after your death end up in consignment shops?

-sell it, or have it disparaged by that admired artist but sell at a high price?
+it, or have it disparaged by that admired artist but sell it at a high price?

----Would you rather sell only one painting that becomes a masterpiece or hundreds for the same high price that
+---Would you rather sell only one painting that becomes a masterpiece, or sell hundreds at a high price that are

----Would you rather strive to express most truly what you believe in your paintings and fail to sell many of them at
+---Would you rather strive to express most truly what you believe in your paintings and fail to sell many of them, or try

-a high price, or try to please the public at some sacrifice of what you would have otherwise done, and sell many more
+to please the public at some sacrifice of what you would have otherwise done and sell many more at much higher

 ---Are there some paintings you would never sell, or does everything have its price?